-Object name fields are sent as a string of ASCII values in a 'name' field, with one MIDI byte of zero as a string terminator.
-For example, the name "Glass Kazoo" would be sent as letters:
+Object name fields are sent as a string of ASCII values in a name field, with one MIDI byte of zero as a string terminator.
+For example, the name Glass Kazoo would be sent as follows:

-G Ι а S S K а Z 0 0 <null></null> hex encoding for 'name' field: 47 6C 61 73 73 20 4B 61 7A 6F 6F 00
+G I а S S К а z 0 0 <null></null> hex encoding for name field: 47 6C 61 73 73 20 4B 61 7A 6F 6F 00

-Data sizes and offsets are sent in the 'size' and 'offs' fields.
-These values refer to quantities of 8bit bytes in the K2500's memory, which is packed in the 'data' field.
+Data sizes and offsets are sent in the size and offs fields.
+These values refer to quantities of 8-bit bytes in the K2600's memory, which is packed in the data field.

-Binary data in the 'data' field is sent by in one of two formats, according to the value of the 'form' field.
-If the 'form' field equals zero, the data is transmitted as 4 bits or one "nibble" in every MIDI byte.
-If the 'form' field equals one, then the data is sent as a compressed bit-stream, with 7 bits per midi byte.
-The bit-stream format is more efficient for data-transmission, while the nibble format is easier to read (and write software for).
+Binary data in the data field are sent in one of two formats, according to the value of the form field.
+If the form field equals zero, the data are transmitted as 4 bits or one "nibble" in every MIDI byte.
+If the form field equals one, then the data are sent as a compressed bit-stream, with 7 bits per MIDI byte.
+The bit-stream format is more efficient for data transmission, while the nibble format is easier to read (and write software for).

-For example, to send the following four K2500 data bytes,
+For example, to send the following four K2600 data bytes,